andrewbaxter/sunwet/query.md

 "sunwet/1/album" -< "sunwet/1/is" { => id }
 ```

 The query syntax follows this form: `ROOT?
-STEP+ SELECT`
+STEP+ STRUCT?
+SORT?`

-This simple example starts at the node with JSON string value "sunwet/1/album" (the root), moves from object to subject over predicates with the value "sunwet/1/is" (steps), then returns those subjects as `id` in each row of output (selection).
+This simple example starts at the node with JSON string value "sunwet/1/album" (the `ROOT`: `"sunwet/1/album"`), moves from object to subject over predicates with the value "sunwet/1/is" (the `STEP+`: `-< "sunwet/1/is"`).
+One row is output for each value in the output set of the final step.
+The `STRUCT?` (`{ => id }`) turns each row from a single value into a struct, and binds the row value to the field `id` in the struct.

-In other words, it returns the ids of all albums (if you're confused, or if you're not confused yet: id isn't a property of a album in this ontology, album is a property of an id).
+Uh, but to summarize what the query actually does, it returns the ids of all albums (if you're confused, or if you're not confused yet: id isn't a property of a album in this ontology, album is a property of an id).

-One row is returned for each element in the result set for the top level query (in this example, one row per album).

 Each part is described in more detail below.

-## The root
+## The `ROOT`

 A root value is optional and determines the starting set for the query.